 A total of 169,585 records (of 74,740 individuals) were available, of which 135,841 (64,090) were visits to outpatient clinics or emergency departments and 33,744 (20,318) were hospital admissions.
 The most visits of a single individual was 170 and the most admissions, 31.
-The number of study procedures performed at Landspitali University Hospital is shown in Table 11.
+The number of procedures performed at Landspitali University Hospital for this study is shown in Table 11.

 Table 11 Number of study NOMESCO Classification of Surgical Procedures performed in the current study